 Step 5: Implement the chosen ERP solution

-Step 6: Time to test the tool
+Step 6: Time for testing

-Centralize user feedback to adjust certain elements and, if necessary, resolve any problems that may have arisen.
+Centralise user feedback to adjust certain elements and, if necessary, resolve any problems that may have arisen.

-Step 7: Accompany the change
+Step 7: Support the change

 The success of your project also lies in the attention you pay to it after the installation and testing phase.

 Work with your service provider and support teams to make any final adjustments in the weeks or months following deployment.
-This way, you can evolve the tool as new needs arise, as the company grows, etc.
+This way, you can fine-tune the tool as new needs arise, as the company grows, etc.

 Advice to ensure the success of your ERP project